Everybody wants their real estate blogging to bring traffic to their site, great rankings and high conversions.

 This is a community of "liberated" writers, editors, translators and content strategists...
 At your disposal and ready for contracts based on your specific needs.

-You may also consider hiring a virtual assistant to help manage posting of new blog entries to your site, or ordering of new blog posts from these writing companies.
+You may also consider hiring a virtual assistant to help manage posts of new blog entries to your site, or ordering of new blog posts from these writing companies.

 Don't forget your time is valuable - and you need to be spending it closing transactions and fielding new leads, not becoming a professional journalist in your evening hours.